All-Rated-Extreme-Demon-List/guidelines/010_Uploading/index.md

 Note that raw footage, if required, follows a different set of rules than your publicly accessible video.
 You may **not** upload your raw footage to YouTube.
 You can read more about raw footage [here](#raw-footage).

-If you use a webcam, please make sure it does not cover or obscure parts of your game (e.g. cheat indicators, the icon and/or main gameplay, the CBF watermark, etc).
+If you use a webcam, please make sure it does not cover or obscure parts of your game (e.g. cheat indicators, the icon and/or main gameplay, the CBF watermark in the top-right corner, etc).